Q: How do you know if someone’s vegan?

 People often ask me questions about veganism.
-(Did I mention that I’m vegan?)
-Here are answers to some of the common ones.
+Here’s how I answer some of the commoner ones.

 Why are you vegan?

 I realised that eating, drinking or using things made from or by other animals causes immense suffering, and that it’s easy not to eat, drink or use those things.

 Other reasons people sometimes give for being vegan are because they’re concerned about climate change, or for their health.
 Climate change is a great reason to be vegan: it’s hard to reconcile concern about climate change with not being vegan.
 As far as health is concerned, a vegan diet can be healthy, but there are healthy and unhealthy vegan diets, just as there are healthy and unhealthy omnivore diets.

 Do you think non-vegans are evil?

 No!
 We each make our own decisions, and I’m in no position to judge others.
 My partner and most of my friends are omnivores.

 Of course, I hope you might decide to reduce your consumption and use of animal products.
 But whether you do is none of my business.

 Is eating well not that important to you?

 I love great food.
 It’s a big part of my life, and one of the reasons I so enjoy cooking and travel.